-So what should you take from this guide?
+So, what should you take from this guide?

 There is no right or wrong when it comes to tent choice, only what’s right for your circumstances.

 Common sense prevails in some instances.
 You won’t want to take a cabin tent on an expedition to Patagonia for instance.
-But at the end of the day, your tent choice comes down to how, when and where you will be using your shelter, and what is going to achieve your desired outcomes.
+At the end of the day, your tent choice comes down to how, when and where you will be using your shelter, and what is going to achieve your desired outcomes.